nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/quick-start-series/nuxeo-platform-feature-table.md

 ---
 This page list the features available on the Nuxeo Platform, either directly in the default distribution (Nuxeo Server) or using addons.
 It provides links to the relevant documentation and indicates if the features are available without any UI (through the REST API), in [Nuxeo JSF UI](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-jsf-ui) or in [Nuxeo Web UI]({{page page='web-ui'}}).

+The tables below use the following notation:
+- &#10003;: Available
+- NR: Not relevant
+- N/A: Not available

 ## Document Types

 {{! table-filter removed }}